-Currently the school is significantly under-occupied and suitable areas have been identified within the school to develop the enhanced support provision.
-The provision would require four classrooms within the school; these can be co-located within the school but would be adapted to ensure a safe environment for children.
+Currently the school is significantly under-occupied and suitable areas have been identified within the school to develop the ELR.
+The provision would require 3 classrooms within the school.
 Children would access mainstream facilities as required.
-Some dedicated outdoor space will be required.
+Some dedicated outdoor space will also be required.